Fossil fuels pros and cons – why we need to use alternatives to fossil fuels?

 Fossil fuels are not renewable and are finite resources.
 Non-renewable energy resources are not replenished naturally at a quick enough pace to keep up with their human consumption and they are destined to deplete eventually.
 As already explained formation of fossil fuels typically takes millions of years.

 According to a report of California Energy Commission, at our current usage rate fossil fuels are projected to run out in the next 50 years, which means once depleted we have to wait for indefinite period for formation of new fuels.
-Depletion of global reserves of fossil fuels also threatens the long-term sustainability of global economy.
+To put things into perspective, the BP Statistical Review of World Energy 2020 estimates that there are roughly:

 However, good thing about this is – it is forcing us to think about energy sources, alternatives to fossil fuels, which would eventually result in the growth of renewable and clean energy sources.